 The long one: we’ll have to crunch some numbers.
-Let’s compare a 4-room BTO flat that a cishet couple can buy, with a 4-room resale flat that’s available for an LGBTQ+ couple.
+Let’s compare a 4- or 5-room BTO flat that a cishet couple can buy, with a corresponding 4- or 5-room resale flat that’s available for an LGBTQ+ couple.

 We’re entering fantasyland territory here, but LGBTQ+ couples who don’t want to wait till they’re 35 years old to own a home only have one other option: buy a private property.
 But this isn’t realistic for most people.

 Private properties are freaking expensive (that’s why less than 20% of Singaporeans can afford to live in them).
 A new condo unit that’s slightly smaller than a 4-room flat cost S$920,000–S$1,640,000 in 2018.

 To be fair, private properties aren’t exactly comparable with public flats, because they have better facilities or are more centrally located.
 But that doesn’t detract from the fact that they cost S$500,000–S$1,400,000 more than a BTO flat.
 Just for downpayment alone, you’ll need up to S$328,000 in your CPF account — enough to buy you an entire BTO flat.